florianschieder/rugby/README.md

 ## Approach

-Rugby uses the following approach: Writing code and tests within Rust, generate C bindings and use them within a Python C extension.
+Rugby uses the following approach: Writing code and tests using Rust, generate C bindings and use them within a Python C extension.

 ## Naming